andrewmolyuk/eslint-plugin-vue-modular/README.md

 ## Contributing

 Pull requests and issues are welcome!
 Please follow the code style and add tests for new rules.
+See [CONTRIBUTING](./CONTRIBUTING.md) for details.

 ## License